jaygkay/Professional-Projects/DriverClustering/README.md

 - Guard Score, which explains about driver's safety based on the cars arounds, is a feature to be a target.

-- SVM, RF, LR, and XGBoost are utilized to be determined.
+- SVM, RF, LR, and Gradient Boosting are utilized to be determined.

 - Result: the gps location can be extracted to support where the driver drives in dangers.